nitinprakash96/nitinprakash96.github.io/_posts/2021-10-20-Using-Sqlite-with-Haskell.md

 *SqliteSimple>
 ```

-This was a high level tutorial on how to use `sqlite-simple` (or any database like `postgres-simple` and `mysql-simple`) for that matter.
-Note that `postgres-simple` does not ship named parameters natively. [postgres-simple-named](https://github.com/Holmusk/postgresql-simple-named) would be a suitable chouce for that as it is built on top of `postgres-simple`.
+This was a high level tutorial on how to use `sqlite-simple` (or any library like `postgres-simple` and `mysql-simple`) for that matter.
+Note that `postgres-simple` does not ship named parameters natively. [postgres-simple-named](https://github.com/Holmusk/postgresql-simple-named) would be a suitable choice for that as it is built on top of `postgres-simple`.
 Anyways, we've only seen how to play with very basic data types.
 Let's get a bit more creative.
 We can play with --

 - timestamps
 - Joins